 Ten years later, the Queen celebrated her Diamond Jubilee, and, on 21st December 2015, she surpassed her great-great-grandmother, Queen Victoria, to become the longest-lived British monarch in history.
 In 2017, the Queen became the first British monarch to commemorate a Sapphire Jubilee (65 years) and to celebrate a platinum wedding anniversary.

 On 21st April 2020, the Queen turned 94 years old.
-The Queen's official birthday on 13th June 2020 will be markedly different from previous years as the Covid-19 pandemic prevents the typical celebrations – such as Trooping the Colour – from going ahead.
+The Queen's official birthday on 13th June 2020 was markedly different from previous years as the Covid-19 pandemic prevented the typical celebrations – such as Trooping the Colour – from going ahead.

 Despite the lack of physical celebrations, it is still worth marvelling at the extraordinary life and reign of Elizabeth II.